AviatrixSystems/Docs/HowTos/FAQ.rst

 Aviatrix Cloud Gateway provides an end to end secure network solution for AWS, Azure and Google GCloud.
-The solution includes `AWS Global Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>, an enterprise
+The solution includes `AWS Global Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_, an enterprise
-`OpenVPN® <http://docs.aviatrix.com/HowTos/openvpn_faq.html>`_ access to VPC/VNet, `encrypted routing among VPC/VNets <http://docs.aviatrix.com/HowTos/peering.html>`_, `Stateful Firewall and Egress FQDN <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ and
+`OpenVPN® <http://docs.aviatrix.com/HowTos/openvpn_faq.html>`_ access to VPC/VNet, `encrypted routing <http://docs.aviatrix.com/HowTos/peering.html>`_ for VPC/VNet to VPC/VNet traffic, `Stateful Firewall and Egress FQDN <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ and
 `monitoring and logging <http://docs.aviatrix.com/HowTos/AviatrixLogging.html>`_ of link status and latency.
 The solution enables you to build a secure private network spanning one or more public clouds where a user access any instance/VM with a private IP address directly.